The conditional annotations like

 -

-can be injected through the interface, allowing us to obtain a completeApplicationContext
+ApplicationContextcan be injected through the interface, allowing us to obtain a completeApplicationContextwithin this Bean. -

 If you are interested in the source code, see: